tr>

 4pm to 6pm

-Residents Corner: Doctor’s Dilemma Competition (Medical Jeopardy) provided by American College of Physicians
+Residents Corner: Doctor’s Dilemma Competition (Medical Jeopardy) provided by the American College of Physicians

 Moderator: Prof. Miguel Paniagua (USA)